SpeedCoder5/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

-    >> Both lists and tuples are zero-based-indexed sequences.
+    >> Both lists and tuples are zero-based-indexed sequences of items.
-    Elements in both can be accessed via indexing, slicing, and checking for membership.
+    Items in both can be accessed via indexing, slicing, and checking for membership.

     A tuple is a immutable sequence -- whereas items in and the sequence of a list are mutable.
     An inline explicit initializer of a list is bracketed by square brackets [], i.e.